graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {groupedFieldSet} and {newDeferUsages} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
 - Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet)}.
-- Let {eventEmitter} be a new event emitter.
+- Let {controller} be an implementation defined control mechanism for coordinating parallel execution.
-- Let {data} and {futures} be the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, initialValue, variableValues, serial, eventEmitter)}.
+- Let {data} and {futures} be the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, initialValue, variableValues, serial, controller)}.
 - Let {errors} be the list of all _field error_ raised while completing {data}.
 - If {futures} is empty, return an unordered map containing {data} and {errors}.
-- Let {incrementalResults} be the result of {YieldIncrementalResults(data, errors, futures, eventEmitter)}.
+- Let {incrementalResults} be the result of {YieldIncrementalResults(data, errors, futures, controller)}.
 - Wait for the first result in {incrementalResults} to be available.
 - Let {initialResult} be that result.
 - Return {initialResult} and {BatchIncrementalResults(incrementalResults)}.